freespace/nand2tetris/README.md

 assembler b/c `vm2asm.py` will not use the `W` register.

 Like the assembler `vm2asm.py` will produce annotated assembly if `-A` is given.

+### Optimisations
+When targetting the HACKx platform the VM translator will use the W register as a dedicated stack pointer register.
+This significantly reduces the number of memory access commands.

 Chapters and Projects
 =====================